barnabycollins/blog/_posts/2022-02-28-planning-successful-events.markdown

-These numbers will also vary depending on how much your performers are bringing - a band that brings their own amplifiers and drumkit will obviously need less hire spend than on that doesn't.
+These numbers will also vary depending on how much your performers are bringing - a band that brings their own amplifiers and drumkit will obviously need less hire spend than one that doesn't.
 Remember also that you'll probably want at least one technician, and these should charge £15-30 per hour.
 Finally, while it may seem like needless spending to hire out nicer equipment that will only service your technicians and band (things like nicer mixers or more stage